kimbo128/AIStor-MCP-Server/README.md

 # AIStor MCP Server

-A comprehensive Model Context Protocol (MCP) server for interacting with AIStor and MinIO object stores.
+A comprehensive Model Context Protocol (MCP) server for interacting with MinIO and AIStor object stores.
 This server enables AI agents like Claude to seamlessly manage object storage through natural language interactions.

+**✨ Successfully tested and working with Railway deployment and remote MCP connections!**

 ## 🚀 Features